 In February 2019, the Company entered into an agreement with BARDA to fund its clinical development of an influenza vaccine known as VTP-100.
-Under the contract, BARDA will reimburse the Company up to \$8,593 thousand over two years for the research and development of VTP-100 through Investigational New Drug application, regulatory review, and development and execution of a Phase 2b human challenge protocol to assess safety, immunogenicity and efficacy as compared to placebo.
+Under the contract, BARDA will reimburse the Company up to \$8.6 million over two years for the research and development of VTP-100 through Investigational New Drug application, regulatory review, and development and execution of a Phase 2b human challenge protocol to assess safety, immunogenicity and efficacy as compared to placebo.
 The Company owns the intellectual property rights to inventions made in the performance of work under the BARDA contract, provided that the Company discloses such inventions to the U.S. government and notifies the U.S. government of the Company's election to retain title.
 The U.S. government will have a nonexclusive, nontransferable, irrevocable, paid-up license to practice, or have practiced for or on its behalf, such inventions throughout the world, in addition to other rights customarily reserved by the U.S. government for intellectual property generated using government funds.
-During the year ended December 31, 2021, the Company recognized \$184 thousand (December 31, 2020: \$1,651 thousand) in revenue under the BARDA contract and had outstanding payable of \$18 thousand as of December 31, 2021 (2020: \$263 thousand receivable).
+During the year ended December 31, 2022, the Company recognized \$9 thousand (December 31, 2021: \$184 thousand) in revenue under the BARDA contract and had outstanding receivable of \$nil as of December 31, 2022 (2021: \$18 thousand receivable).